Elijas/sec-downloader/README.md

 with storage as path:
     dl = Downloader("MyCompanyName", "email@example.com", path)
     dl.get("10-K", "GOOG", limit=2)
+# all files are now deleted and only stored in memory

 for path, content in storage.get_file_contents():
     print(f"Path: {path}\nContent [len={len(content)}]: {content[:30]}...\n")